abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Important to note that $∧$ is the symbol for *and* and $∨$ is the symbol for $or$ (although the law above is actually valid even if *and* and $or$ are flipped).

-The equivalence of primary and composite propositions
+### The equivalence of primary and composite propositions
----

 When looking at the last diagram, it is important to emphasize that,  propositions that are composed of several premises (symbolized by gray balls, containing some other balls) are not in any way different from "primary" propositions (single-color balls) and that they compose in the same way (although in the leftmost proposition the green ball is wrapped in a gray ball to make the diagram prettier).

 ![Balls as propositions](../05_logic/balls_propositions.svg)

-Modus ponens
+### Modus ponens
----

 As an example of a proposition that contains multiple levels of nesting (and also as a great introduction of the subject of logic in its own right), consider one of the oldest (it was already known by Stoics at 3rd century B.C.) and most famous propositions ever, namely the *modus ponens*.
+Usually it is presented like this:

+> All humans  are mortal
+>
+> Socrates is human
+>
+> Therefore, Socrates is mortal.

+Or we also can say:

+> If today is Tuesday, then John will go to work.
+>
+> Today is Tuesday.
+>
+> Therefore, John will go to work.
-Modus ponens is a proposition that is composed of two other propositions (which here we denote $A$ and $B$) and it states that if proposition $A$ is true and also if proposition $(A → B)$ is true (that is if $A$ implies $B$), then $B$ is true as well.

-For example, if we know that "Socrates is a human" ($A$) and that "humans are mortal" ($A \to B$) (or "being human implies being mortal"), we also know that "Socrates is mortal"($B$).
+You see the pattern--- modus ponens is a proposition that is composed of two other propositions (which here we denote $A$ and $B$) and it states that if proposition $A$ is true and also if proposition $(A → B)$ is true (that is if $A$ implies $B$), then $B$ is true as well.
+In our first example, if we know that "Socrates is a human" ($A$) and that "humans are mortal"---or "being human implies being mortal" ($A \to B$), we also know that "Socrates is mortal" ($B$).

+Here is how we can express the same thing with a diagram.

 ![Modus ponens](../05_logic/modus_ponens.svg)

-Let's dive into this proposition.
-We can see that it is composed of two other propositions in a $implies$ relation, where the proposition $B$ is primary, but the proposition which implies $B$ is not primary (let's call that one $C$ --- so the whole proposition becomes $C → B$.)
+We can see that the modus ponens proposition is composed of two other propositions in a $implies$ relation, where the proposition $B$ is primary, but the proposition which implies $B$ is not primary (let's call that one $C$ --- so the whole proposition becomes $C → B$.)

 Going one more level down, we notice that the $C$ propositions is itself composed of two propositions in an *and*, relationship --- $A$ and let's call the other one $D$ (so $A ∧ D$), where $D$ is itself composed of two propositions, this time in a $implies$ relationship --- $A → B$.
 But all of this is better visualized in the diagram.

-Tautologies
+### Tautologies
----

 We often cannot tell whether a given composite proposition is true or false without knowing the values of the propositions that it is made of.
 However, with propositions such as *modus ponens* we can: modus ponens is *always true*, regardless of whether the propositions that form it are true or false.
 If we want to be fancy, we can also say that it is *true in all models of the logical system*, a model being a set of real-world premises are taken to be signified by our propositions.